 You can batch it and use Tailwind to upload your pins to your drafts and get it going out from there.

 Just create your pin and upload it to Tailwind, add your URL and write your description then add it to your queue.
-Split your new pins up by sending them out starting 1 day apart.
-(Pin 1 goes out on August 1st, Pin 2 on August 2nd, etc.)
+Split your new pins up by sending them out starting 7 days apart at a minimum.
+We are sending our clients pins out with a 30 day interval currently.

 Now that we have that cleared up let’s talk about the tippy top of this Pinterest marketing strategy cake shall we?